CENG501-Projects/CENG501-Fall2024/GoksenKaratas/Readme.md

 To address these issues, the paper proposes the Counterfactual Emotion Inference Framework (CLEF), which uses causal inference to separate helpful prior and harmful bias.
 By removing the direct context effect (bias) and preserving only the indirect context effect (helpful prior), CLEF ensures more robust emotion predictions.
 In the scope of the paper, the authors extend the pre-existing CAER architecture to capture the indirect causal effects and reduce their negative effects on prediction performance.
 They construct a causal graph to formulate the relationships among variables in CAER.
 Using the causal graph, CLEF propose a non-invasive context branch aimed at capturing the direct effects of context bias.
 During inference, CLEF computes both factual and counterfactual outcomes to remove the direct context effect from the total causal effect.
 This process ensures that the model's predictions are less influenced by biased contextual information and thus enhances emotion recognition performance.

-For evaluating the performance of the proposed framework, experiments are conducted on two large-scale image-based CAER datasets, including EMOTIC and CAER-S. The results for the five baseline models EMOT-Net, CAER-Net, GNN-CNN, CD-Net, and EmotiCon show that integrating CLEF increases performance across all approaches.
+For evaluating the performance of the proposed framework, experiments are conducted on two large-scale image-based CAER datasets, including EMOTIC[3] and CAER-S[4].
+The results for the five baseline models EMOT-Net[3], CAER-Net[4], GNN-CNN[5], CD-Net[6], and EmotiCon[7] show that integrating CLEF increases performance across all approaches.

 ---